Chris1320/SetupGuides-ArchLinux/README.md

 Copy the files from `dotfiles/hyprland/` to `~/.config/hypr/`.

+To customize the background, create a `~/.config/hypr/hyprpaper.conf` file and follow the instructions on their [GitHub homepage](https://github.com/hyprwm/hyprpaper).

 ### 6. Setting up Dunst

 1. Install Papirus icon theme. `$ sudo pacman -S papirus-icon-theme`